Arabic definite article: Overview

 To put al- into perspective, there are many ways in which Arabic words can be made definite.
 These include the use of personal pronouns like "me", the use of proper nouns like "Saudi Arabia", demonstrative pronouns like "this man", relative pronouns like "the man who ...", vocation like "O man", possession like "my man", and of course the definite article like "the man".
 Apart from possession, prefixing a noun with al- is the weakest form of definiteness.
 That is, saying "the man" does not define the man being referred to as clearly as saying "this man", for example.

 Arabic has an indefinite article indicated by nunation (tanwīn) which is declined for three cases.

 Etymology

-The etymology of al- is the study of how it developed and how it changed over time.
 There are several major opinions in regards to the origins of the Arabic definite article.
 The earliest evidence of the article, besides a 1st-century BC inscription in Qaryat al-Faw (formerly Qaryat Dhat Kahil, near Sulayyil, Saudi Arabia), occurs in the 5th century BC, in the epithet of a goddess which Herodotus (Histories I: 131, III: 8) quotes in its preclassical Arabic form as Alilat (Ἀλιλάτ, i. e.,ʼal-ʼilat), which means "the goddess".